Aryan-coder-student/Gun-Detect-Ops/README.md

 - **`Dockerfile`**:
   - Defines the Docker container configuration, specifying the Python environment, dependencies, and the command to run the FastAPI server.

-- **`deploy.yaml`**:
-  - A Kubernetes deployment and service configuration file for deploying the application on Ubicloud.
-It includes settings for replicas, container image, and port mapping.

 - **`requirements.txt`**:
   - Lists all Python dependencies required to run the project, including FastAPI, Uvicorn, Ultralytics, Pillow, NumPy, OpenCV, DVC, and Apache Airflow.